Sarah Butler (actress): Career

 Butler guest-starred on the television series CSI: Miami and CSI: NY.
 She was cast in the film A Couple of White Chicks at the Hair Dresser and the 2008 Syfy TV horror film Flu Bird Horror.
 She had a role that year on the web series Luke 11:17, directed by Don Stark.
 She also had a recurring role on the web series I Heart Vampires.

 Butler won the lead in the 2010 rape and revenge thriller I Spit on Your Grave, a remake of the 1978 cult film of the same title.
 Although initially put off by the film's nudity and violence, the film's strong character arc and "feminist edge" helped convince her to take the role.
 Butler starred as Jennifer Hills, a novelist who is brutally gang raped while staying at a cabin in the woods; her character then seeks revenge on her rapists.
-Directed by Steven R. Monroe, the film was released on October 8.